MasoniteFramework/orm-docs/models.md

 # Related Records

-There's many times you need to take several related records and assign them all the same attribute based on another record.
+There are many times you need to take several related records and assign them all to the same attribute based on another record.

-For example you may have articles you want to switch the authors of.
+For example, you may have articles you want to switch the authors of.

 For this you can use the `associate` and `save_many` methods.
 Let's say you had a `User` model that had a `articles` method that related to the `Articles` model.